Dental malocclusion means the abnormal alignment of the upper and lower teeth.

 This fixed orthodontic treatment requires 1 year for completion.
 After completion of fixed ortho treatment, retainers should be placed for bone stabilization.

 Author: Dr. Sangari, One of the Top Dentists in Jerush Dental & Facial Corrective Centre with more than a decade of experience in dental patient care.
 Very patient friendly and anyone would feel like a neighborhood doctor.
-Dr Sangari’s long term dedicated service in our centre, proved like an inevitable member among team surgeons, in creating millions of happy smiles.
+Dr. Sangari’s long term dedicated association in our center, proved like an inevitable member among team surgeons, in creating millions of happy smiles.